fqqf/bin-dynamic-analysis/README.md

 ## watchstring
-*Find string in memory write.
-You can use it to determine which instruction interacts with your string*
+*Detect which part of code interacts with certain string*

 ### Usage:
 ```bash